SrtaContreras/RocioContreras.github.io/README.md

 * Professional and personal competencies

 ---
 ## 📬 **Contact**

 Contact information so visitors or recruiters can easily get in touch with me.

 ---

-## 📄 **About This Repository**

-This repository contains my **interactive digital résumé**, developed using web technologies, mainly **JavaScript**.
-The goal of this project is to provide a modern and dynamic version of my CV, allowing people to explore my experience, projects, and skills through a clean and intuitive interface.

----

 ### © 2023 - 2025 *Rocio Elisa Contreras Flores*

 *All rights reserved.*